titipata/pubmed_parser/README.md

 ### Parse MEDLINE Grant ID

-Use `parse_medline_grant_id` in order to parse MEDLINE grant IDs from XML file.
+Use `parse_grant_id` in order to parse MEDLINE grant IDs from XML file.
 This will return a list of dictionaries, each containing

 * `pmid` : PubMed ID
 * `grant_id` : Grant ID